Undoubtedly, how you prioritise a search strategy is one of the critical elements to success.

 Another calculated field you can create for your URL data source is one to extract the first directory in the URL.

 This can be handy for sites that are large and nicely organised with a structured URL.

 REGEXP_EXTRACT( Landing Page , '^https://[^/]+/([^/]+)/' )

-And finally, again for your URL data source, you can also create a calculated field that groups your site however you want.
+And finally, again, for your URL data source, you can create a calculated field that groups your site however you want.

-This can be useful for sites that have common URL patterns to denote the section of the site but they aren't organised by directory.
+This can be useful for sites with common URL patterns to denote the section of the site, but they aren't organised by directory.